View all experts

 If the prospect isn’t aware of the pathway, a partner can always redirect them to the appropriate resource and enhance the sales experience through Asana’s content efforts.

-To get started with your own program, take inspiration from bigger companies and implement what they do well that would work for your company as well.
+To start your own program, take inspiration from bigger companies and implement what they do well that would work for your company as well.

-You're not copying or "stealing" anything; just learning from those who did it before and avoiding any major mistakes along the way.
+You’re not copying or “stealing” anything; just learning from those who did it before and avoiding any major mistakes.

 Resellers Help Your Business Move (a Lot) Faster

-To build out a program that's profitable, the ability to analyze the effectiveness of certain partner tiers as well as the profits made on specific deals over a period of time is crucial.
+To build a profitable program, it’s crucial to be able to analyze the effectiveness of certain partner tiers and the profits made on specific deals over time.

-Deal management is another area where PRM tools like Kiflo give you additional value, as it allows you to report on deal progression over a set timeline, making it possible to say:
+Deal management is another area where PRM tools like Kiflo give you additional value, as it allows you to report on deal progression over a set timeline, including the impact of advanced voice and data services, making it possible to say:

 "Yes, we've reached our quarterly business objectives!"